adeoladonald/adeoladonald/README.md

 # 👋 Hi, I'm Donald

-I'm a web developer and cybersecurity enthusiast passionate about building useful tools with JavaScript and Python.
+I'm a web developer and cybersecurity enthusiast passionate about building useful tools with JavaScript, Python, Laravel and Linux.

 Trying to master:
 - JavaScript: The language that lets me break my website